 2. Reliance on luck is minimal

 If there is a random factor, it usually happens before the player acts, so he has enough time to think and react.
 For example – in Carcassonne player draws a random terrain tile and then decides where to place it.
 In Catan, dice throw decides about resource distribution, but after that, it’s player’s choice of how to spend them.

 3. The theme is very pronounced but not necessarily gameplay-related

 It is not unusual for games to be given a re-branding as a completely different theme (for example Catan: Star Trek uses outposts and Starbases as settlements and Dilithium, Tritanium, Oxygen, and Food as resources), but the gameplay mechanics stay the same.

 4. Players do not get eliminated

 Contrary to “American” type board games, in eurogames, all players remain in the game to the very end.
 The winner is determined by victory points and is often unknown until the very end when the points are counted.
 Late twists, like hidden victory points, often turn the tables and one can never be sure in victory until the very end.
 Often, more paths to victory points are available.

 Games can’t drag on forever but are limited by either victory points or depletion of resources, turns, or tiles.
 Therefore, they are easier to plan an evening around, because you always know how long it takes to finish a game.
 Most eurogames try to hit the “movie-length” sweet spot of around 1-2 hours per game.

 5. Game mechanics

 Game mechanics follow the rule “easy to learn, but hard to master”.
-Single-player is rare to find (although more and more popular with the releases in the last years), games are designed around the 2-6 player limit, but 3-4 is most commonly the sweet spot.
+Single-player was rarer to find until recently (and is now more and more popular), and games are designed around the 2-6 player limit, but 3-4 is most commonly the sweet spot.
 Combining this with their playtime and no-player-elimination, eurogames are ideal family games or gateway games (board games with game mechanics and themes that appeal to a wide audience – making them great for novice players).